How Does Real Estate Commission Work? Your Complete Guide

 If the price of the property is high, real estate agents may be willing to lower their commission.

-For example, if it’s a $1-million home, the commission would naturally be quite high at around $50,000, and this is where an agent may be more open to negotiation.
+For example, if it’s a one million dollar home, the commission would naturally be relatively high at around $50,000, and this is where an agent may be more open to negotiation.

 👉 Offer repeat business

-An agent might be willing to negotiate their commission with you if you’re able to offer them multiple deals.
+An agent might be willing to negotiate their commission with you if you can offer them multiple deals.

-If you’re an investor, for example, you could let the agent know that you’ll be requiring their services for several transactions.
+For example, if you’re an investor, you could let the agent know that you’ll require their services for several transactions.
 They may lower their commission due to the volume of business they’ll receive from you.

-The decades-long practice of paying realtors 5 to 6 percent in commission on the sales price of a home will come to an end.
-This follows after the National Association of Realtors (NAR) has agreed to settle a series of legal matters related to antitrust lawsuits.
+The decades-long practice of paying realtors 5% to 6% in commission on the sales price of a home has come to an end.
+This follows after the NAR has agreed to settle a series of legal matters related to commissions.

 Following the case, part of the settlement includes changing particular rules that critics believe have artificially inflated real estate commissions.
 The proposed changes will impact both buyers and sellers as a whole.

 There are potential pros and cons to the settlement.
-As realtors would need to explain their services and fees up front in writing, it is believed that this could lead to lower commission fees overall.
+As realtors would need to explain their services and fees up front in writing, this could lead to lower commission fees overall.

-However, some believe that with less standardized fees, buyers may end up paying their agent directly.
-It is impossible to know for certain the effects of the settlement.
-Here are the possible outcomes as it relates to commissions:
+However, with less standardized fees, buyers may end up paying their agent directly.

 🚧 Impact on buyers

-The most optimistic theory suggests that buyers can expect to pay less in commission.
-This is due to the settlement prohibiting a predetermined compensation for the buyer agent.
+As a result of the settlement, buyers can expect to pay less in commission due to the settlement prohibiting a predetermined compensation for the buyer agent.

 A potential downside is that it could result in a scenario where the buyer pays the agent’s commission instead of the usual seller commissions.